wp-media/py-mixpanel/README.md

 which adds:

 * Support for anonymizing email addresses and including them in tracked events
-* Django middleware & view support
+* Django middleware & view support (including support for HTMX)

 ## Development